CU-CloudCollab/cucloud_module/README.md

 ```
 # providers must be chosen from supported cucloud module, currently only aws
+# is supported
 CUCLOUD_PROVIDER=aws

-# Support for "named profiles"
 # profiles are user created, if you are using multiple profiles with
-# ~/.aws/credentials, your profile name should match
+# ~/.aws/credentials, your profile name must match
+# If you use IAM role or AWS_ACCESS_KEY_ID= you still need to set a value
+# but it will not effect your connection
 CUCLOUD_PROFILE=sandbox

 # to allow different configuration values within a profile
 CUCLOUD_ENV=dev

+# (OPTIONAL) when using AWS, if you are using named connectino profiles,
+# set this to true
+# your CUCLOUD_PROFILE value should then match your named profile name
+# keep this to false or not set if you are using IAM role or AWS_ACCESS_KEY_ID=
+CUCLOUD_AWS_USE_NAMED_PROFILE=true
 ```

 In addition to CUCLOUD_* specific vars, use of AWS named profiles is supported with ``~/.aws/config`` and ``~/.aws/credentials``.
 For more information, see the [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).